-Depo-Provera is injected into a muscle or under the skin.
-You may be shown how to use injections at home.
+Depo-SubQ Provera 104 is given by a healthcare provider.
+For conditions treated with Depo-Provera injection, you may be shown how to use injections at home.
 Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles and syringes.

 You may have breakthrough bleeding while using Depo-Provera.
 Tell your doctor if this bleeding continues or is very heavy.

-Depo-Provera can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using Depo-Provera.
+This medicine can cause unusual results with certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose of this medicine.